apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 | INTERVALYEAR | Yes  | No   | Yes       | No           | Yes         |
 | INTERVALDAY  | Yes  | No   | Yes       | Yes          | No          |

-\* Used to cast binary UTF-8 data coming to/from sources such as MapR-DB/HBase.
+\* Used to cast binary UTF-8 data coming to/from sources such as HBase.
 The CAST function does not support all representations of FIXEDBINARY and VARBINARY.
 Only the UTF-8 format is supported.

 ## CONVERT_TO and CONVERT_FROM

 CONVERT_TO converts data to binary from the input type.
 CONVERT_FROM converts data from binary to the input type.
-For example, the following CONVERT_TO function converts an integer in big endian format to VARBINARY:
+For example, the following CONVERT_TO function converts an integer encoded using big endian to VARBINARY:

     CONVERT_TO(mycolumn, 'INT_BE')

 CONVERT_FROM and CONVERT_TO methods transform a known binary representation/encoding to a Drill internal format.

-We recommend storing HBase/MapR-DB data in a binary representation rather than a string representation.
-Use the \*\_BE types to store integer data types in an HBase or Mapr-DB table.
-INT is a 4-byte little endian signed integer.
-INT_BE is a 4-byte big endian signed integer.
+We recommend storing HBase data in a binary representation rather than a string representation.
+Use the \*\_BE types to store integer data types in a table such as HBase.
+INT is a 4-byte integer encoded in little endian.
+INT_BE is a 4-byte integer encoded in big endian.
 The comparison order of \*\_BE encoded bytes is the same as the integer value itself if the bytes are unsigned or positive.
 Using a *_BE type facilitates scan range pruning and filter pushdown into HBase scan.

 \*\_HADOOPV in the data type name denotes the variable length integer as defined by Hadoop libraries.
 Use a \*\_HADOOPV type if user data is encoded in this format by a Hadoop tool outside MapR.